Omksaini2003/presenting/README.md

 //think this through
-    ill have to send {question and options} from admin to /poll
+    ill have to

-    later ill have to handle votingcount through websockets
+    later ill have to handle votingcount through websockets (socket.io)

 // thoughts